tiagojsag/playbook/guidelines/roles/frontend.md

 * Basic understanding of statistical concepts (means, modes, percentiles…)

-* Basic use and configuration CI tools (travis, Jenkins)??
+* Basic use and configuration of CI tools (travis, Jenkins)??

-* Familiarity wit testing techniques and test types.
+* Familiarity with testing techniques and test types.
 Can write unit tests

 * Familiarity with front-end build tools, such as Webpack, Gulp and Rollup